Aircloak/aircloak/air/docs/content/datastores.md

 ## MongoDB

-Support for versions `3.2` and more recent.
+Versions from 3.0 and onwards are supported.

 ### Schema detection

 Collections in MongoDB do not have a fixed schema, whereas schema's are required by Aircloak Insights.
-In order to establish a schema that can be used Aircloak Insights will traverse the collections of a database upon boot.
+In order to establish a schema that can be used, Aircloak Insights will traverse the collections of a database upon boot.
 This produces a best effort estimate of the available fields and their data types.